 A career in engineering proved to be the commercial grounding that Alex needed as the basis for a new career in law.
 Alex went back to studying at the City University in London to achieve his Graduate Diploma in Law.
 He then went to the University of the West of England for his Legal Practice Course.

 Alex's legal training was completed at Burges Salmon.
 This is a 300 lawyer strong full-service commercial law firm in Bristol.
-There he qualified into the commercial litigation team.
+There he qualified as a solicitor into the commercial litigation team where he further qualified as a solicitor advocate.
 Alex was at Burges Salmon for a total of five years.
 During this time, Alex also trained in the corporate and employment law teams.